P-p-H-d/mlib/README.md

 Each containers define their iterators.

-All containers try to expose an interface as uniform as possible.
+All containers try to expose the same interface: if the method name is the same, then it does the same thing and is used in the same way.
+In some rare case, the method has to be adapted to the container.

 Each header can be used separately from others: dependency between headers have been kept to the minimum.